Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to guide the player, while the misinformed and fake clues add an appropriate level of challenge.
+**Reasoning:** The informed clues are specific enough to make the correct answer clear, while the misinformed ones introduce enough ambiguity to challenge a player.
+The fake clues are very effective.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS